yscialom/pinanas/docs/enabling-and-disabling-applications.md

 An application is any service natively include with PiNanas (like DHCPD, Traefik, etc).
 All applications are listed and detailled in [README](README.md#settings "README.md")

-Why would I want enable/disable some applications?
+Why would I want to enable/disable some applications?
 ---------------------------------------------

-PiNanas has been designed to propose all applications "in the box" But, you have the possibility to personalise your PiNanas and so you will want to be able to select the applications you are interested in.
+PiNanas has been designed to offer all applications "in the box" per default.
+You can personalise this behaviour by selecting which applications you are interested in and want to enable.

 How to?
 -------

-In your 'settings.yml' file (see [APPLICATIONS](applications_list.md "docs/applications_list.md") for more information), you will find the variable 'applications'.
-This is where you can list applications you want (from the list of those availables).
+In your 'settings.yml' file (see [APPLICATIONS] for more information), add the variable applications.
+In this variable, list all the application you want enabled.
+Other application will be disabled:

 ```yaml
 pinanas: